Mold In The Northwoods: Why It Happens

 Mold affects everyone differently.
 Some people may experience immediate symptoms, while others may not notice anything until long-term exposure takes its toll.
 Children, the elderly, and individuals with compromised immune systems are especially vulnerable.

-Indoor air quality plays a major role in overall health, and mold is one of the most common—and most overlooked—contributors to poor air quality in homes.
+Indoor air quality plays a major role in overall health, and mold is one of the most commonly overlooked contributors to poor air quality in homes.

 What You Can Do